-- (3) 24 elective credit hours in subjects other than the two honours subjects, to satisfy the general requirement that students complete 90 credit hours beyond the first year of study. - (4) The three core courses in Contemporary Studies: - •CTMP 2000.06 - •CTMP 3000.06 - •CTMP 4000.06 - (5) At the conclusion of an honours programme, a student's record must show a grade of pass/fail which is additional to the grades in courses taken to complete the required 120 credit hours.
-In a combined honours programme, students usually obtain this grade in their primary subject (the subject in which they have completed the most credits); permissions may be required from the primary subject advisor if a student wishes to obtain the grade in the secondary subject.
-Students fulfilling this requirement in Contemporary Studies submit a research paper and defend it at an oral examination.
+- 3. Six (6) to twenty-four (24) elective credit hours, depending on the number selected in the honours subject. - 4.
+The three core courses in Contemporary Studies: - CTMP 2000.06 - CTMP 3000.06 - CTMP 4000.06 - 5.
+Six credit hours in a single language/humanities subject - 6.
+Six credit hours in a single social science subject - 7.
+Six credit hours in a single life or physical science subject - 8.
+Six credit hours in a writing course - 9.
+Six credit hours in math for a Bachelor of Science - 10.
+Six credit hours in a single language for Bachelor of Arts - 11.
+No more than eighteen (18) credit hours of the first 30 credit hours taken may be in a single subject. - 12.
+At the conclusion of an honours programme, a student's record must show a grade of pass/fail which is additional to the grades taken in courses taken to complete 120 credit hours.
+In a combined honours programme, student usually obtain this grade in their primary subject (the subject in which they have completed the most credit hours); permission may be required from the primary subject advisor if a student wishes to obtain the grade in the secondary subject.
+Student fulfilling this requirement in Contemporary Studies submit a research paper and defend in at an oral examination.
 Students must notify the Director of their intention to write the honours thesis in Contemporary Studies.
 Students must enrol in the non-credit course, CTMP 0455.00, the Honours Thesis Seminar.